Author has written 2 stories for North and South.

 I have written stories for both North and South and Robin Hood (BBC), although I removed my earlier stories for Robin Hood (Guy and Marian Take a Stand) and North and South (So Far to Go).
 I am in the process of rewriting, reworking and adding to those earlier stories and will upload them again once I am satisfied with the content.
 I don't know if other writers do this or not (upload and then remove and upload again), but I will probably follow this practice going forward.
 I believe the best thing a writer can do for a story is to rewrite and rewrite and rewrite.
 It's how writing is polished.
 But for my fanfiction stories it may go further than that.
 Once I pull them down and repost, you never know where it will go.

 I think of my stories as fluid and they could change in big or small ways.
-For one-shots (like Winter's End, my most recent North and South story), I have been doing on-going rewrites (but left it up).
-So, don't be surprised if you happen to reread it and it seems different.
+So, don't be surprised if you happen to reread one of my stories and it seems different.
 It is.
 I also like to change the images for a story quite often.
 I have done graphics work in the past, so I like tweaking images to suit the story.
 It's fun.
 Personally, I like AU and OOC, when stories and characters deviate into new and unusual plotlines and personality traits, so I like to include those elements in my own writing.

 My only issue thus far with fanfiction.com has been the strangeness I have encountered in some fandoms, especially in the one for Robin Hood (BBC).
 I have had to block people because they (oddly) feel personally affronted by a deviation from a Robin and Marian pairing or possessive about a character and upset with how I portray them.
 My response?
 It's my story.
 Get a grip people - you don't own the story or the characters.
 None of us do.
 Fanfiction is where you unlock your imagination.
 Just look at the upper left part of your screen.
 BTW - this goes for all stories.
 If you don't like stories that deviate from the origins or canon, don't read the ones labeled AU or OOC.
 My stories, including the one for RH, are or were clearly marked.
 For RH, I added a helpful "Guy and Marian" disclaimer to boot.
 I mention this, because the story is coming back and it is still a Guy and Marian love story, so get over it while you have a chance.
 I would assume that if a particular pairing didn't appeal to someone, he/she would simply read something else.
 Apparently, that's naive of me.
 Some shippers are, well, obsessive, even though these are fictitious stories and fictitious characters.
 I mean, it's pretty easy, if a story doesn't speak to you, move on.
 Right?
 It's a bit maddening, dealing with the haters and obsessives.
 People enthralled or enamored with a story is heartening, obsessives and haters, not so much.

 Fanfiction writing is a time-consuming, labor-of-love effort.
 It shouldn't feel like dodging bullets from readers who have their own ideas about a story or its origins.
 It's hardly a reader's place or right to censure a writer.
 Read and review if you want, but if you want a different story, then - wait for it - write your own story.
 Problem solved!
 I know other writers have had issues like this as well.
 May I recommend my approach?
-Block toxic users and delete toxic guest comments - they don't deserve the forum or the space.
-They just pollute the site and muddy the dialogue.
+In some case, trolls are "dressed" just like a legitimate reviewers - except that they have nothing to share except weirdness and vitriol.
+So, what I do is, block toxic users and delete toxic guest comments - they don't deserve the forum or the space since they just pollute the site and muddy genuine dialogue.
 Constructive criticism is useful and even helpful to a writer, but blatant, disturbed negativity should get bitch-slapped.
-On the plus side, I have had lovely conversations with story followers in different fandoms, including Robin Hood (BBC).
+On the plus side, I have had lovely, interesting, informative, insightful conversations with story followers in different fandoms, including Robin Hood (BBC).
 I enjoy talking with enthused people and value their perspectives - both writers and readers.

 Some Favorite Books